wojta/sqldelight-node-sqlite3-driver/README.md

 }
 ```

-Note: Please use `executeSuspendingAsList()` in queries instead of `executeAsList()` as that API is not suspending and will throw an exception with this driver.
+Note: Please use `executeSuspendingAsList()` or `executeAsFlow()` in queries instead of `executeAsList()`
+as that API is not suspending and will throw an exception with this driver.

 ## Thanks

-To _Isuru Rajapakse_ and the project [KStore](https://github.com/xxfast/KStore) which is an inspiration for the set-up of publishing in Gradle scripts.
+To _Isuru Rajapakse_ and the project [KStore](https://github.com/xxfast/KStore) which is an inspiration for the set-up
+of publishing in Gradle scripts.

-To authors of SQLDelight, implementation is based on the [sqljs](https://github.com/sql-js/sql.js/) implementation of the driver which is already included in the library.s.
+To authors of SQLDelight, implementation is based on the [sqljs](https://github.com/sql-js/sql.js/) implementation of
+the driver which is already included in the library.s.

 ## License

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.
 You may obtain a copy of the License at